 Postprocessing and Visualization

-At present, there is no standardized way to visualize or postprocess VPIC data.
-Many people do this in their own unique way, and it may be easiest for you to find someone who knows how to do it and ask them nicely to help you.
+At present, ParaView is the closest thing to a standardized way to visualize VPIC data.
+However, many people do this in their own unique way, and it may be easiest for you to find someone who knows how to do it and ask them nicely to help you.

 Visualization with pyvpic